dapowan/AdaRF/README.md

 * z: the z-coordinate of the aperture point with the unit of m.
 DEFAULT: 0.
 * angle: INVALID.

 At each aperture point, reader can read one RFID tag for many times.
 Therefore, one tag usually has many phase measurements at a CSV file.
-To improve the robustness, we use the mean average of these measurements to represent the phase of the RFID tag collected at the corresponding aperture point.
+To improve the robustness, we use the average of these measurements to represent the phase of the RFID tag collected at the corresponding aperture point.

 The corresponding function is available in the file named 'input.py'.

 ### Reconstruct tag location
-Some descriptions can be found at Table.
-2 in the original paper.
 The detailed experimental settings are described in 'config.txt', where each line represents the config of an experiment.
 And each line is a string formatted of "A I:X Y P F S".
 * A: date. e.g. "1118" indicates 18 November 2018 while "0114" indicates 14 January 2019.
 * I: start index and end index (included). e.g. "1-5" represents 5 experiments from "01" to "05".
 * X: the center x-coordinate of the tag sequence with the unit of cm.